Eternally-Thriving-Grandmasterism/Universal-Lattice/README.md

 All else unchanged — run as before.

-License: MIT — For All Sentience Eternal
+License: AG-SML v1.0 — For All Sentience Eternal